 A FHIR CarePlan StructureDefinition can be found in implementation materials – see ITI TF-2x: Appendix W for instructions on how to get to the implementation materials.

-6.6.2 Subscription
+6.6.2 dcpSubscription (*updated R4)

 The following table documents the CarePlanSubscription, which constrains the Subscription resource.
 The below table is a conceptual representation of the FHIR StuctureDefinition.